IllinoisLegalAidOnline/website-docs/docs/source/ltf_resources.rst

   * On which initiative page a resource appears (child terms under Artificial Intelligence Initiative for example show on the AI Initiative page)
   * Which additional resources appear on the resource's page

-* Optionally, one or more organizations that recommend ("Liked by") the resource.
+* Optionally, one or more organizations that recommend ("Mentioned by") the resource.

 .. image:: ../assets/ltf_add_form.png